Rh disease is preventable. Treatment during pregnancy can protect your baby and future pregnancies.

 If your baby has Rh disease, how is she treated?

-Most cases of Rh disease can be prevented.
-But if your baby does have Rh disease, she can be treated to help prevent serious health problems.
+If your baby has Rh disease, she can be treated to help prevent serious health problems.

 If your baby has mild Rh disease, you may be able to have a full-term pregnancy.
 Full term means your baby is born between 39 weeks and 40 weeks, 6 days.
 After birth, your baby may need certain medicine, and she may need treatment for jaundice.
 Sometimes Rh disease is so mild that your baby doesn’t need any treatment.
 Most babies recover fully from mild Rh disease.